rosano/journal/content/posts/01hp0f8fd6adshwswyvwtgp2zm.md

 ---
 [Writing, Riffs & Relationships](https://tomcritchlow.com/2023/02/10/riffs)

-> [Share what you wrote with a deliberately small group of maybe five people: your metroc here is conversation and meaningful connection.]
+> [Share what you wrote with a deliberately small group of maybe five people: your metric here is conversation and meaningful connection.]

 > [Write for one person to focus the text and also guarantee there's at least one person you can share with via direct message.]